lucasmccomb/ai-photo-tagger/README.md

 # AI Photo Tagger

-An AI-powered photo tagging service that uses OpenCLIP to automatically tag your photos with relevant labels.
-This tool can process entire directories of images and generate tags based on a customizable vocabulary.
+An AI-powered photo tagging service that uses OpenCLIP and Florence-2 to automatically tag your photos with relevant labels.
+This tool can process entire directories of images and generate tags using either a predefined vocabulary (OpenCLIP) or zero-shot generation (Florence-2).

 ## Features

-- **AI-Powered Tagging**: Uses OpenCLIP (ViT-B-32) model for accurate image recognition
+- **AI-Powered Tagging**: Uses OpenCLIP (ViT-B-32) or Florence-2 for accurate image recognition
+- **Multiple Models**: Choose between OpenCLIP (vocabulary-based) or Florence-2 (zero-shot generation)
 - **Batch Processing**: Process entire directories of photos recursively
-- **Customizable Vocabulary**: Define your own set of tags in a simple text file
+- **Customizable Vocabulary**: Define your own set of tags in a simple text file (OpenCLIP)
+- **Zero-Shot Generation**: Generate tags without predefined vocabulary (Florence-2)
 - **Confidence Thresholding**: Only include tags above a specified confidence level
 - **XMP Metadata Integration**: Creates or updates XMP sidecar files with AI tags
 - **EXIF Data Preservation**: Extracts and preserves existing EXIF data